Drive-in theater: Germany

 Germany's first drive-in theater, the Gravenbruch, opened in April 1960 in a suburb of Frankfurt with a screening of The King and I. The only other drive-ins in Europe at the time were in Rome, Italy and Madrid, Spain.

 Greece

 In 1919, Athens, Greece opened their first outdoor theater that eventually led to the popularity of drive-in theaters in the 1970s.
 Three years before then, two men displayed a short silent film on a wall of the city.
 Greece's first drive-in theater began construction in 1960 near Varibobi, a suburb of Athens, and was planned to open in August 1961.
 Viewers today have the option to eat classic movie refreshments such as popcorn, or even native Greek snacks such as grilled calamari and souvlaki.

 Iran

 In 2020, Iran showed its first drive-in film, Exodus, during the COVID-19 pandemic.
 However the country previously operated one before 1979.

 Italy

-The first drive-in theatre in Europe opened in Rome in 1954.
+The first drive-in theater in Europe opened in Rome in 1954.